mendix/docs/content/en/docs/appstore/services/business-events.md

 1. Open the microflow in which the business events will be published.
 2. Create an object of the business events you want to publish.
-3. In the **Toolbox**, search for the **Publish business event** action and drag it and place it in your microflow.
+3. In the **Toolbox**, search for the **Publish business event** action, drag it, and place it in your microflow.
 4. Double-click **Publish business event** to display the **Publish Business Event** property box.
 5. Enter the following information:
-    * **Subject**: This can be anything you consider useful, like a short description of what can be expected in the payload, similar to email subject.
-It will help subscribed apps decide if the event might be useful to them.
+    * **Subject** - This can be anything you consider useful, like a short description of what can be expected in the payload, similar to email subject.
+It will help subscribed apps decide if the event is useful to them.
-    * **Event Data**: Enter the entity representing the business event that you want to publish.
+    * **Event Data** - Enter the entity representing the business event that you want to publish.
-    * **Task Queue/Output:** These values are not currently used for Business Events and should be left unchanged.
+    * **Task Queue/Output** - These values are not currently used for business events and should be left unchanged.

 {{% alert color="info" %}}
-The *Publish Business Event* Activity will commit all event objects at the start of the publishing process as an **Outbox** entity.
+The **Publish Business Event** activity will commit all event objects at the start of the publishing process as an **Outbox** entity.
 This is an implementation detail.
 In case something goes wrong during the publishing process, a retry mechanism will be triggered for up to 48 hours.
 If the publishing microflow fails, the entity in the **Outbox** will be rolled back as well.
 See the [Business Event Entities](#be-entities) section for more information on the **Outbox** entity.
 {{% /alert %}}

 #### 4.3.2 Business Event Entities {#be-entities}